InterlaceProject/ASIMVagrantEnvironment/README.md

 ## Install environment

-First clone this respository into a directory of your choice and then you can setup the virtual machine by calling vagrant:
+First clone this respository into a directory of your choice and then you setup the virtual machine by calling vagrant:

 ```bash
 git clone https://github.com/InterlaceProject/ASIMVagrantEnvironment.git